The Investment Treaty Arbitration Review: Challenges to Arbitrators under the ICSID Convention and Rules

 The 2010 Tidewater decision remains highly relevant to challenges of this nature.
-In finding that 'the question whether multiple appointments to arbitral tribunals may impugn the independence or impartiality of an arbitrator is a matter of substance, not of mere mathematical calculation',31 the unchallenged arbitrators noted that '[t]he starting‐point is that multiple appointments as arbitrator by the same party in unrelated cases are neutral, since in each case the arbitrator exercises the same independent arbitral function'.32 The following factors may give rise to an appearance of a manifest lack of independence or impartiality: (1) the prospect of continued and regular appointment, with attendant financial benefits that might create a relationship of dependence or otherwise influence the arbitrator's judgement; or (2) a material risk that the arbitrator may be influenced by factors outside the record as a result of his or her knowledge derived from the other cases, or both.33
+In finding that 'the question whether multiple appointments to arbitral tribunals may impugn the independence or impartiality of an arbitrator is a matter of substance, not of mere mathematical calculation',40 the unchallenged arbitrators noted that '[t]he starting‐point is that multiple appointments as arbitrator by the same party in unrelated cases are neutral, since in each case the arbitrator exercises the same independent arbitral function'.41 Either or both of the following factors may give rise to an appearance of a manifest lack of independence or impartiality: (1) the prospect of continued and regular appointment, with attendant financial benefits that might create a relationship of dependence or otherwise influence the arbitrator's judgement; or (2) a material risk that the arbitrator may be influenced by factors outside the record as a result of his or her knowledge derived from the other cases.42

-In relation to (1), the unchallenged arbitrators noted that the claimants had not made any allegations of Mr Boesch's financial dependency on either Curtis Mallet-Prevost Colt & Mosle or Kazakhstan and, following the proposition in Tidewater, the mere fact of his appointments (without more) could not suffice to indicate a manifest lack of independence or impartiality.36 As to (2), the unchallenged arbitrators concluded that there was a significant overlap in the underlying facts between the two arbitrations,37 which satisfied the objective test for disqualification.
-In particular, Mr Boesch would be privy to information and facts from the Ruby Roz proceedings (outside of the record of the instant proceedings) leading a reasonable third party to find it highly likely that Mr Boesch would prejudge legal issues in the present arbitration based on the facts underlying the Ruby Roz case.38 The claimants in each case were relying on the same fact witnesses.39 Relatedly, the same was held to give rise to an appearance of imbalance within the tribunal.40 The unchallenged arbitrators left it open as to whether this constituted an aggravating factor or a stand-alone ground for disqualification.41
+In relation to point (1), above, the unchallenged arbitrators noted that the claimants had not made any allegations of Mr Boesch's financial dependency on either Curtis Mallet-Prevost Colt & Mosle or Kazakhstan and, following the proposition in Tidewater, the mere fact of his appointments (without more) could not suffice to indicate a manifest lack of independence or impartiality.45 As to point (2), above, the unchallenged arbitrators concluded that there was a significant overlap in the underlying facts between the two arbitrations,46 which satisfied the objective test for disqualification.
+In particular, Mr Boesch would be privy to information and facts from the Ruby Roz proceedings (outside the record of the instant proceedings) leading a reasonable third party to find it highly likely that Mr Boesch would prejudge legal issues in the present arbitration based on the facts underlying the Ruby Roz case.47 The claimants in each case were relying on the same fact witnesses.48 Relatedly, the same was held to give rise to an appearance of imbalance within the tribunal.49 The unchallenged arbitrators left it open as to whether this constituted an aggravating factor or a stand-alone ground for disqualification.50

-In February 2018, the claimants in Elitech submitted an application to disqualify Croatia's appointed arbitrator, Professor Brigitte Stern, on the basis that her repeat appointments by Croatia and Croatia's counsel, Latham & Watkins,42 raised doubts as to her ability to exercise the qualities enshrined in Article 14(1) of the ICSID Convention.43
+In February 2018, the claimants in Elitech submitted an application to disqualify Croatia's appointed arbitrator, Professor Brigitte Stern, on the basis that her repeat appointments by Croatia and Croatia's counsel, Latham & Watkins,51 raised doubts as to her ability to exercise the qualities enshrined in Article 14(1) of the ICSID Convention.52

-In particular, the claimants noted that between 2014 to 2016, Professor Stern had been appointed by Croatia in three other investor-state arbitrations, all of which were ongoing; and, including the instant case, Professor Stern had served as Croatia's appointed arbitrator in four of the seven known investor-state proceedings brought against it.44
+In particular, the claimants noted that, between 2014 and 2016, Professor Stern had been appointed by Croatia in three other investor-state arbitrations, all of which were still current; and, including the case in question, Professor Stern had served as Croatia's appointed arbitrator in four of the seven known investor-state proceedings brought against it.53

-The claimants relied upon the IBA Guidelines, which include at Clause 3.1.3 of the Orange List,45 whether the arbitrator has been appointed as arbitrator on two or more occasions by one of the parties within the past three years.46 To extend the temporal scope of this guideline, the claimants referred to the decision in Highbury v.
-Venezuela,47 relating to an (unsuccessful) challenge to Professor Stern three years earlier,48 which stated that it was sometimes appropriate in investment arbitrations to consider the period beyond the three years specified in the IBA Guidelines.49
+The claimants relied on the IBA Guidelines, which include, at Clause 3.1.3 of the Orange List,54 whether the arbitrator has been appointed as arbitrator on two or more occasions by one of the parties within the past three years.55 To extend the temporal scope of this guideline, the claimants referred to the decision in Highbury v.
+Venezuela,56 relating to an (unsuccessful) challenge to Professor Stern three years earlier,57 which stated that it was sometimes appropriate in investment arbitrations to consider the period beyond the three years specified in the IBA Guidelines.58

-The claimants also argued that the other ongoing cases in which Professor Stern was appointed by Croatia concerned factual and legal issues that were substantially similar to those to be decided in the instant proceedings.50 Relying on Clause 3.1.5 of the IBA Guidelines,51 the claimants asserted that this fact created 'reasonable or clear doubt or real risk in regard to the exercise of independent judgment' and therefore served as a ground for disqualification.52
+The claimants also argued that the other current cases in which Professor Stern was appointed by Croatia concerned factual and legal issues that were substantially similar to those to be decided in the proceedings in question.59 Relying on Clause 3.1.5 of the IBA Guidelines,60 the claimants asserted that this fact created 'reasonable or clear doubt or real risk in regard to the exercise of independent judgement' and therefore served as a ground for disqualification.61

 Also, in February 2018, and in another ICSID arbitration involving Croatia, Croatia proposed the disqualification of the claimants' appointed arbitrator, Dr Stanimir Alexandrov, in Raiffeisen.
 The application was premised on four points that Croatia asserted gave rise to objective and justifiable doubts as to Dr Alexandrov's independence and impartiality, including Dr Alexandrov's multiple appointments in treaty cases against Croatia.

-In this regard, pointing to Dr Alexandrov's appointment in three other ongoing treaty arbitrations against Croatia57 (and a further nomination that was voluntarily declined),58 Croatia stated that the effect of Dr Alexandrov's serving on 45 per cent of ongoing ICSID claims against the state was that he 'possesse[d] significant and unique influence over the Respondent's financial situation and international reputation which no single arbitrator should possess'59 and that he was highly likely to be negatively predisposed against Croatia (albeit if subconsciously) to secure further appointments by future claimants against the state.60 Furthermore, and as a result of Dr Alexandrov having become an independent arbitrator in September 2017, Croatia argued that his own income was heavily dependent upon arbitral appointments by claimants in investment treaty arbitrations.61 Dr Alexandrov's multiple appointments in cases against Croatia was stated to be equivalent to multiple appointments of an arbitrator by the same claimant or counsel falling under Clause 3.1.3 of the IBA Guidelines Orange List.62
+In this regard, pointing to Dr Alexandrov's appointment in three other extant treaty arbitrations against Croatia66 (and a further nomination that was voluntarily declined),67 Croatia stated that the effect of Dr Alexandrov's serving on 45 per cent of current ICSID claims against the state was that he 'possesse[d] significant and unique influence over the Respondent's financial situation and international reputation which no single arbitrator should possess'68 and that he was highly likely to be negatively predisposed against Croatia (albeit if subconsciously) to secure further appointments by future claimants against the state.69 Furthermore, and as a result of Dr Alexandrov having become an independent arbitrator in September 2017, Croatia argued that his own income was heavily dependent on arbitral appointments by claimants in investment treaty arbitrations.70 Dr Alexandrov's multiple appointments in cases against Croatia was stated to be equivalent to multiple appointments of an arbitrator by the same claimant or counsel falling under Clause 3.1.3 of the IBA Guidelines Orange List.71

-Croatia also argued that Dr Alexandrov would be required to consider the same legal issues as in the case of Gavrilović, where he was also sitting as the claimants' arbitrator.64 In this regard, and owing to the more advanced stage of the Gavrilović proceedings, it was contended that Dr Alexandrov would already have formed a view on the compatibility of the Austria–Croatia BIT and EU law, before any opportunity to hear the parties' submissions in the instant case arose.65
+Croatia also argued that Dr Alexandrov would be required to consider the same legal issues as in the case of Gavrilović, for which he was also sitting as the claimants' arbitrator.73 In this regard, and owing to the more advanced stage of the Gavrilović proceedings, it was contended that Dr Alexandrov would already have formed a view on the compatibility of the Austria–Croatia BIT and EU law, before any opportunity to hear the parties' submissions in the case in question arose.74

-More broadly, Croatia also noted that Dr Alexandrov had served as the claimant-investor's appointee in 35 out of the 38 known investment treatment arbitrations in which he has sat as arbitrator.66
+More broadly, Croatia also noted that Dr Alexandrov had served as the claimant-investor's appointee in 35 of the 38 known investment treatment arbitrations in which he has sat as arbitrator.75

-For reasons that were not disclosed, Croatia's appointed arbitrator, Mr Lazar Tomov, recused himself from deciding the application,67 which was accordingly considered instead by the chair of the ICSID Administrative Council.
+For reasons that were not disclosed, Croatia's appointed arbitrator, Mr Lazar Tomov, recused himself from deciding the application,76 which was accordingly considered instead by the chair of the ICSID Administrative Council.

 Both challenges made reference to the frequency with which the challenged arbitrators had been appointed by either investors or states: in the case of Dr Alexandrov, appointments by claimant-investors and, in the case of Professor Stern, appointments by respondent-states.
 So far as the authors are aware, no challenge based on this (relatively commonplace) occurrence in the ICSID context has ever been successful.

-The subject of multiple appointments also arose in three separate challenges brought by Venezuela against Mr Alvaro Castellanos Howell.71 These challenges, all of which were decided in 2018, related to Mr Castellanos Howell's appointment as the president of three ad hoc committees in ICSID annulment proceedings involving Venezuela.
-All three challenges were reported to have been brought on the same grounds, and all were rejected.72 The decision in the Blue Bank annulment proceedings (the only one of the decisions that is publicly available) is considered below.
+The subject of multiple appointments also arose in three separate challenges brought by Venezuela against Mr Alvaro Castellanos Howell.80 These challenges, all of which were decided in 2018, concerned Mr Castellanos Howell's appointment as the president of three ad hoc committees in ICSID annulment proceedings involving Venezuela.
+All three challenges were reported to have been brought on the same grounds and all were rejected.81 The decision in the Blue Bank annulment proceedings (the only one of the decisions that is publicly available) is considered below.

-At the same time, relying on Article 3.1.5 of the Orange List of the IBA Guidelines, Venezuela also pointed to an alleged commonality of issues across the proceedings to be determined by the committees of which Mr Castellanos Howell sat as president.
-This was dismissed on the basis that Venezuela had failed to identify any overlap beyond all proceedings being related to the annulment of awards in proceedings involving Venezuela.75
+At the same time, relying on Article 3.1.5 of the Orange List of the IBA Guidelines, Venezuela also pointed to an alleged commonality of issues across the proceedings to be determined by the committees on which Mr Castellanos Howell sat as president.
+This was dismissed on the basis that Venezuela had failed to identify any overlap beyond all proceedings being in respect of the annulment of awards in proceedings involving Venezuela.84

-This issue also arose in Spain's challenge to the Claimant's appointed arbitrator Mr Peter Rees QC in Canepa.
-The unchallenged arbitrators dismissed this ground of challenge, finding that the fact of Mr Rees QC's two previous appointments by Allen and Overy 'is not, standing alone, a basis for finding either an actual or an appearance of a manifest lack of independence or impartiality when appointed in a third case'.76
+This issue also arose in Spain's challenge to the claimant's appointed arbitrator, Mr Peter Rees QC, in Canepa.
+The unchallenged arbitrators dismissed this ground of challenge, finding that the fact of Mr Rees QC's two previous appointments by Allen and Overy 'is not, standing alone, a basis for finding either an actual or an appearance of a manifest lack of independence or impartiality when appointed in a third case'.85

 ii A pre-existing relationship with one of the parties or their affiliates